From Local Pseudorandom Generators to Hardness of Learning: Introduction

 The main obstacle for achieving hardness results for learning problems, is the ability of a learning algorithm to return a hypothesis which does not belong to the considered hypothesis class (such an algorithm is called {\em improper learner}).
 This flexibility makes it very difficult to apply reductions from $\textsf{NP}$-hard problems, and unless we face a dramatic breakthrough in complexity theory, it seems unlikely that hardness of improper learning can be established on standard complexity assumptions (see \cite{ApplebaumBaXi08,daniely2013average}).
 Indeed, all currently known lower bounds are based on assumptions from cryptography or average-case hardness.

-In this work, we consider hardness of learning, under assumptions that are new in the context of hardness of learning.
-Namely, we rely on the existence of {\em local pseudorandom generators (PRG)} with polynomial stretch.
+In this work, we consider hardness of learning under assumptions on the existence of {\em local pseudorandom generators (PRG)} with polynomial stretch.
 This type of assumptions was extensively studied in the last two decades.
 Under such assumptions we extend the current state of the art, and establish new hardness results for several hypothesis classes, for both distribution-free and distribution-specific learning.
 Our results apply to fundamental classes, such as DNFs, Boolean circuits, intersections of halfspaces, neural networks and automata.
 Most of the results are based on the mere assumption that {\em some} local PRG with polynomial stretch exists.
 The only exceptions are our lower bounds for intersections of a constant number of halfspaces, and neural networks with a constant number of neurons, that are based on a stronger assumption, regarding a specific candidate for such a PRG, that was suggested by \cite{applebaum2016algebraic}.
 Below we discuss our results and related work.

 \paragraph{DNFs and Boolean circuits.} Learning polynomial-size DNF formulas has been a major effort in computational learning theory.
 The best known upper bound for (distribution-free) learning of polynomial-size DNF formulas over $n$ variables is $2^{\tilde{O}(n^{1/3})}$, due to \cite{klivans2001learning}.
-Already in Valiant's seminal paper \citep{Valiant84}, it is shown that for every constant $q$, DNF formulas with $q$ terms can be learned efficiently. \cite{daniely2016complexity} showed hardness of improperly learning DNF formulas with $q(n)=\omega(\log(n))$ terms, under the assumption that refuting a random $K$-SAT formula is hard\footnote{Hardness of learning DNFs is also implied by \cite{applebaum2010public} under a less standard assumption.}.
+Already in Valiant's seminal paper \citep{Valiant84}, it is shown that for every constant $q$, DNF formulas with $q$ terms can be learned efficiently.
+Hardness of improperly learning DNF formulas is implied by \cite{applebaum2010public} under a combination of two assumptions: the first is related to the planted dense subgraph problem in hypergraphs, and the second is related to local PRGs. \cite{daniely2016complexity} showed hardness of improperly learning DNF formulas with $q(n)=\omega(\log(n))$ terms, under a common assumption, namely, that refuting a random $K$-SAT formula is hard.
 We improve this lower bound, and show hardness of learning DNF formulas with $q(n)=\omega(1)$ terms.